BUGS-NYU/schedge/docs/CONTRIBUTING.md

 Asking question through an issue is totally fine as well.

 ## Pull Request
-It would be best to develop your feature with a new branch other than master.
+It would be best to develop your feature with a new branch other than main.
 Every PR will be considered.

 ### Before Creating a PR